cryptean/bitcoinlib/README.md

 To build BitcoinLib from source, you will need either the [.NET Core SDK or Visual Studio](https://www.microsoft.com/net/download/).

-### Linux-specific

-If you are using Linux you will also need Mono installed (in order to run Paket).
-The full install sequence (for Ubuntu) will be something like [this](https://github.com/hedgehogqa/fsharp-hedgehog/pull/153#issuecomment-364325504).

 ### Building & running tests

 With Visual Studio you can build BitcoinLib and run the tests